michsa/chores/README.md

 By default the task list should filter out completed tasks.

-One-offs are completed if there exists any completion record for them.
+One-offs are completed if there exists any completion record for them with `isPartial = false`.
 A recurring task is considered completed (temporarily) when `scheduled` is in the future, or when the current date is before `deadline` minus `deadlineWarning`.

 Other filter options: